banushrees/VLSI-SOC-DESIGN/VLSI SoC.md

-- Each side of this has 12 pins
+- Each side of this has 12 pins.
-- chip is connected to each pins
+- chip is connected to each pins.

   ![Screenshot (15)](https://github.com/user-attachments/assets/eb160ae7-5324-4d1a-8662-423b7dc3e66f)

  important components of this chips are  PADS, core, dies.
-  - CORE is area where all the digital logic chips are embedded
+  - <mark>CORE</mark> is area where all the digital logic chips are embedded.
-  - PADS is used to send the signals inside the chip and vise versa
+  - <mark>PADS</mark> is used to send the signals inside the chip and vise versa.
-  - DIE is used entire size of the chip where all pins  are embedded
+  - <mark>DIE</mark> is used entire size of the chip where all pins  are embedded.

 ![Screenshot (18)](https://github.com/user-attachments/assets/bc17abfb-f80c-47c7-92dc-8ff4c6c86f3d)

 - A typical chip contains of SoC(RISC-V) , SRAM, ADC, DAC, PLL, GPIO, SPI.
 - SRAM, PLL, ADC, DAC  are called ` FOUNDRY IP'S `(factory where all the chips are manufactured).
-- FOUNDRY IP's has some files which will help us to communicate the parts present  in the chip (Foundry IP parts)
+- FOUNDRY IP's has some files which will help us to communicate the parts present  in the chip (Foundry IP parts).
 - MACROS's are digital logic components contains of  RISCV (Soc), SPI, GPIO  Bank.
 - IP's (Intellilectual Property )is an intelligent technique to built the building blocks.